qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 If the controlled count is greater than one, then `__quantum__rt__callable_invoke` also needs to do some manipulation of the input tuple.
-Each application of the `Controlled` functor modifies the signature of the specialization by adding replacing the current argument tuple with a two-tuple containing the array of control qubits as the first element and a tuple of the remaining arguments as the second tuple.
+Each application of the `Controlled` functor modifies the signature of the specialization by replacing the current argument tuple with a two-tuple containing the array of control qubits as the first element and a tuple of the remaining arguments as the second tuple.